SatyamJindal/Virtual-Online-Competitive-Judge/README.md

 ## What is that you need to do :question: :wink:

 Since these judges hold contests frequently and thus the pool of questions keeps on increasing.
-So after month I will update the pool with the most recent questions with new features and updates.
+So after every month I will update the pool with the most recent questions with new features and updates.
 To get the most recent contest questions, just download the contents of the repository again.

 ## Future Plans ##
 + Add a timer so that the contest ends automatically after 2.5/3 hours.